taninhaa/PageRank/README.md

 You can press `i` to access to the wikipedia page on your browser or press `q` to quit.

+If you want personalised suggestions, you can type:
+`wikisearch -perso Hello`

-Use the command `man wiki` to have more informations on how to use the command _wiki_.
+Use the command `man wiki` to have more informations on how to use the command _wikisearch_.